sowcow/ogden-german/README.md

 ## Future

+- words usage examples
+  * I have example sentences with translations ready
+  * But adding them should increace the data file size significally (currently the file is 400k with no examples)
 - spaced repitition (use local storage)
 - not sure about expanding it into other languages
   * requires a menu in the ui